🎓 Program Overview

 - wasm-bindgen: exposing Rust functions to JavaScript and calling JavaScript APIs from Rust

-- js-sys and web-sys: the Rust bindings for JavaScript builtins and Web APIs (DOM, fetch, canvas, WebGL)
+- js-sys and web-sys: Rust bindings for JavaScript builtins and Web APIs (DOM, fetch, canvas, WebGL)

-- Passing complex data between Rust and JavaScript: strings, typed arrays, structs via serde-wasm-bindgen
+- Passing complex data between Rust and JavaScript: strings, typed arrays, and structs via serde-wasm-bindgen

 - Integrating a WASM module into Next.js: dynamic imports, loading strategies, and avoiding SSR issues